isc-projects/kea/doc/guide/admin.rst

       mysql> CREATE USER 'user-name'@'localhost' IDENTIFIED BY 'password';
       mysql> GRANT ALL ON database-name.* TO 'user-name'@'localhost';

-   (user-name and password are the user ID and password you are using to allow Kea access to the MySQL instance.
+   (user-name and password are the user ID and password being used to allow Kea access to the MySQL instance.
 All apostrophes in the command lines above are required.)

-4. At this point, you may elect to create the database tables.
+4. At this point, administrators may elect to create the database tables.
-   (Alternatively, you can exit MySQL and create the tables using the ``kea-admin`` tool, as explained below.)
+   (Alternatively, the tables can be created by exiting MySQL and using the ``kea-admin`` tool, as explained below.)
 To do this:

    ::